-- Failure to produce or submit key deliverables; - Monitoring or audit findings; - Poor quality of key deliverables; - Inferior quality of services; - Failure to perform all or part of the contract; - Ongoing late performance; - Inadequate, unclear or excessive billing; and - Late submission of reports on a recurring basis.
+- · Failure to ensure client health or safety; - Monitoring or audit findings; - · Poor quality of key deliverables; - · Inferior quality of services; - · Failure to perform all or part of the contract; - · Ongoing late performance; - · Inadequate, unclear, or excessive billing; and - · Late submission of reports on a recurring basis.

 A first step in corrective action would typically be to communicate in writing to the contractor describing where performance is deficient.
-Corrective action activities should be coordinated with the agency's management, in-house counsel and/or Assistant Attorney General, as applicable, to avoid waiving any rights that might be available to the State.
+Corrective action activities should be coordinated with the agency's management, in-house counsel, and/or Assistant Attorney General, as applicable, to avoid waiving any rights that might be available to the State.